CDidier80/www.money-buddy.net/README.md

 2. Users can easily make edits to their budget & cash flow.
 3. Users will interact with intuitive, user-friendly widgets that need no explanation.
 4. Users can view powerful analytics and snapshots of their financial situation
+5. Widgets will use the same pool of user's data to report on various aspects of personal finance over time, increasing the usefullness and degree of their integration.

 ## ERD
 #### ERD - Budget Only